jon-bit/forbidden-knowledge-revealed/README.md

 The book of forbidden knowledge is a collection of useful resources in the IT field.

-### Requirements to get in the book (2 out of 3 needed, or special permission):
+### Requirements to be forbidden knowledge (2 out of 3 needed, or special permission):
 - Open source and/or source available
 - Must be an organization compared to a company
 - Must support a good cause

+Suggestions are always welcome and encouraged.
+Please do not hesitate to open a issue for a suestion.

 ## TV
 -----